hrfee/jellyfin-accounts/README.md

 api_key = your api key

 [smtp]
-; Insecure SMTP hasn't been implemented, although I doubt many will need it. ssl = true server = smtp.jellyf.in
+; Choose between ssl_tls and starttls.
+Your provider should tell you which to use, but generally SSL/TLS is 465, STARTTLS 587 encryption = starttls server = smtp.jellyf.in
-; Uses SMTP_SSL, so make sure the port is for this, not starttls. port = 465 password = smtp password
+; Uses SMTP_SSL, so make sure the port is for this, not starttls. port = 587 password = smtp password

 [files]